ceb10n/pydantic-settings-aws/docs/configuration/secrets-manager.md

 ## :fontawesome-solid-screwdriver-wrench: AWSSettingsConfigDict options

-There is only one required setting that you must especify: `secrets_name`.
+There is only one required setting that you must specify: `secrets_name`.

 ### :fontawesome-solid-toolbox: Settings for boto3 client usage